GrantBirki/tgct/content/posts/tgct/index.md

 > Due to this MRI being double the resolution, it wasn't even required to get it done with contrast or a GRE sequence.

 The third MRI did not show anything new or noteworthy.
-It was just used to plan the surgery and to make sure that there was nothing else going on in the joint that would be a suprise during the surgery.
+It was just used to plan the surgery and to make sure that there was nothing else going on in the joint that would be a surprise during the surgery.

 ### Surgery